dcastil/tailwind-merge/README.md

 })
 ```

-You can also use multiple `createConfig` functions which is convenient if you want to combine plugins.
+You can also use multiple `createConfig` functions which is convenient if you want to combine your config with third-party plugins.

 ```ts
 const customTwMerge = createTailwindConfig(withSomePlugin, (getConfig) => {